metarhia/impress/README.md

 3. After installation you have `example` application in directory `/applications`, you can rename it and/or place there other applications
 4. Edit `/applications/example/config/hosts.js`, change `127.0.0.1` to
-`myapp.com`, certainly you need to register and configure domain name myapp.com or just add it into `hosts` file in your OS
+`myapp.com`, certainly you need to register and configure domain name `myapp.com` or just add it into `hosts` file in your OS
 5. Place your html to `/applications/example/app/html.template` and copy required files into directories `/static/js`, `/static/css`, `/static/images`
 and start application API development
-6. Run Impress using command `service impress start` or `systemctl start impress` (if installed as a service) or `node server.js`
+6. Run Impress using command `service impress start` or `node server.js`

 ## Contributors